 Steps in the Risk Management Process

-Although it’s not always possible to remove all risk from a program’s operations, a project administrator should consider implementing these techniques.
-Tell Me the Best Start Guide.
+Although it’s not always possible to remove all risks from a program’s operations, a project administrator should consider implementing these techniques.

 Understand the risk event